News

 Solid Waste

-At every stage, from harvest to fibre to fabric, there is a loss of material that does not have any economic value.
+Material with no economic value is lost at every stage, from harvest to fiber to fabric.
 Major cotton wastes include cotton stalks, gin waste, and fabric selvage associated with textile weaving or knitting.
-Other solid wastes are associated with chemical use (containers) and packaging of cotton as it moves through the life cycle via transportation.
+Other solid wastes are associated with chemical use (containers) and the packaging of cotton as it moves through the life cycle via transportation.

 Wastewater